fbpx

 Jennifer: This is the first part in a four-part story that I wrote for our family to read every Christmas for four years in a row.
 If A Chameleon, A Boy, and A Quest does well, you can expect the others will be published too.
 They are all loosely related, with some characters connecting the stories, but each deals more in depth with a different contemporary issue that children like Mu must face.

->> You can purchase A Chameleon, A Boy, and A Quest here.
-The image above is by Acacia Masso.
+You can purchase A Chameleon, A Boy, and A Quest and the rest of the book series today.

 Share this story: